Dollar treads water against euro; yuan sinks on U.S.-China tensions

 U.S. Secretary of State Mike Pompeo said he had certified on Wednesday that Hong Kong no longer warrants special treatment under U.S. law as it did when it was under British rule, a potentially big blow to its status as a major financial hub.

-The offshore yuan CNH=D3 fell to its lowest level ever against the against at 7.1966 per dollar.
+The offshore yuan fell to its lowest level ever against the against at 7.1966 per dollar.

 Reporting by Saqib Iqbal Ahmed; editing by Nick Zieminski